smashingboxes/smashing-template/README.md

   - Rails 5.0.0
   - PostgreSQL

-and that the application will be deployed using:
-  - Unicorn
-  - Tape

 ## Installation
 To create a new Rails app with this template using Rails 5.0.0, do the following:
 ```